nashville-software-school/bangazon-inc/book-1-orientation/chapters/INTERFACES_INTRO.md

 You use interfaces to provide much more flexibility to your project to work with disparate types.
 Here's an example.

+## Gary's Wholesale Garage

-You work for a company that sells all kinds of motorized vehicles.
+You work for a company that sells all kinds of motorized vehicles - **Gary's Wholesale Garage**.

 1. Scooter
 1. Car